roureOsso/MayaAutocomplete/README.md

 # MayaAutocomplete
-**MayaAutocomplete** will provide you with a properly built auto-complete, to help you while coding inside Maya.
+**MayaAutocomplete** will provide you with a properly built auto-complete to help you while coding inside Maya.
+These one will suggest the available mayaCommands and the available arguments for the command being used.

 You can download an **"AutoComplete"** already _buit_ for you or build your own.